ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 Note: data IS case sensitive.

-Both buzzles are controlled with ESP32!
+Both puzzles are controlled with ESP32!
 Arduino Uno is used just for screen amination!!!

 ## Plagiarism